 Hiking The Hermitage with Kids

-- The trail surface on this hike is well groomed, hard packed dirt.
-It’s a wide track which is great for family walks as it easily allows walking and talking together.
+The trail surface is mostly hard-packed dirt on a wide track, which makes it a good family walk and gives you room to walk side by side.
 Normal shoes are ok for this hike, but if it has rained recently, waterproof hiking shoes would be recommended.

-- You could bring your child in an off-road stroller if you have one, however the most popular way parents bring their small children on hikes in Scotland is to use a carrier.
-We love this backpack carrier for hiking with babies or toddlers.
+You could bring your child in an off-road stroller if you have one, however the most popular way parents bring their small children on hikes in Scotland is to use a backpack carrier for hiking.

-- Kids will love exploring in and around the tiny Hermitage building but it’s several hundred years old, so please make sure they respect it.
+Kids will love exploring around the tiny Hermitage building, but it’s several hundred years old, so remind them to treat it respectfully.

 Where to Stop for Lunch or a Break

-There are many benches along the path where you can stop for a picnic lunch.
+There are many benches along the Hermitage Woodland walk where you can stop for a picnic lunch.
 Or, if you prefer, there are several picnic tables by the snack shack in the parking lot.

 More Resources for Scotland with Kids